|

 SWCPC 57

-This collection consists of various images of early Lubbock such as of a tornado and
+This collection consists of various images of early Lubbock such as of a tornado

-medicine, hospitals, Texas Tech, pioneers, east Lubbock housing projects, flea market,
+agriculture activities, water, medicine, hospitals, Texas Tech, pioneers, East

-wagons, courthouse, Lubbock Lake Landmark, and several political figures.
+Landmark, and several political figures.

 northwest of Dallas and 122 miles south of Amarillo.
-As early as 1884, a federal post
+As early as 1884, a federal

 Lubbock, Texas Chamber of Commerce

-Photograph collection, 1890-1949
+Photograph Collection, 1890-1949

 457 copy prints

-Consists of photographs of people, buildings, and events in Lubbock,
+Consists of photographs of people, buildings, and events in Lubbock, Texas

-The Lubbock Chamber of Commerce was organized in 1913 to develop new businesses and
+(1890-1949).
+The Lubbock Chamber of Commerce was organized in 1913 to develop

-promote growth for the city.
-In 1917 it adopted the slogan, "Hub of the Plains,"
+new businesses and promote growth for the city.
+In 1917 it adopted the slogan,

-and in 1923 prepared the brief to present to the state locating board for Texas
+"Hub of the Plains," and in 1923 prepared the brief to present to the state

-Technological College.
-The Board of Directors for the Chamber of Commerce also serves as
+locating board for Texas Technological College.
+The Board of Directors for the

-the Lubbock Board of City Development.
+Chamber of Commerce also serves as the Lubbock Board of City Development.

 Lubbock, Texas Public Schools